 - The manuscripts will be evaluated by the appropriateness to the theme, the literary quality, originality, structure and coherence of the narrative, as well as style, creativity and imagination.

 - The decision of the judging panel will be disclosed through the SRUK/CERU webpage and other online media by early June, and it will be communicated to the winners via email or phone call.

-- The society of Spanish Researcher in UK (SRUK) will keep the rights of publication and assignment of the award-winning stories and finalists.
+- The Society of Spanish Researcher in the UK (SRUK) will keep the rights of publication and assignment of the award-winning stories and finalists.